tardate/LittleArduinoProjects/Electronics101/GuitarEffects/Goblin/README.md

 * R2, R12 560kΩ (instead of 510kΩ), since this is what I had on-hand
 * C4 50pF (instead of 51pF), since this is what I had on-hand
 * Q1, Q2 S9014 (instead of 2SC1815)
+* 3mm white LED for the power indicator, with a 10kΩ current limit resistor (since it is a super-bright LED)
+* 3mm red LED for the effect-enabled indicator, with a 3.3kΩ current limit resistor

 ![Breadboard](./assets/Goblin_bb.jpg?raw=true)